BulykLab/RBCSNPs_2020/README.md

 10) The "rsID_Escores_sourcedata" directory contains the 8-mers and E-scores underlying the bar charts and boxplots for the individual TF-rsID examples depicted in Figure 6 and Supplementary Figure 6 in the manuscript.

+### Files to download from journal website, public databases and resources ###

-The following files are required for the analysis but NOT included in this directory due to space constraints; these are readily available from journal webpages / public databases and resources:
+The following files are required for the analysis but NOT included in this directory due to space constraints; these are readily available from a journal website, and  public databases and resources:

 1) GRCh38/hg38 data files by chromosomes - obtain the "chr<chr number>.fa.gz" files from http://hgdownload.soe.ucsc.edu/goldenPath/hg38/chromosomes/